absahir/DEEGA-s-ETF/README.md

 		Decision to include positions on 5 out of the 10 stocks Frequency + classification ( positive, neutral, negative)

-ETF - Prospectus
-	PDF document explaining Fund characteristics
-	Rebalancing of the portfolio is based on ETF manager discretion, based on data availability

-ETF - Benchmarking
-	Compare to other sources of analysis, as it is not possible to backtest with the amount of data that we have.
-No clear path yet, dependent on data results

-ETF - performance and results
-	No clear path yet, dependent on data results

 ## INVESTMENT OBJECTIVE ##